pyushkevich/alfabis_server/temp/token.md

 $def with(auth_url=None, token=None)
-Title: DSS Token Request
+Title: Login to DSS

 $if session.loggedin == False:
-  Secret Token Request
+  Distributed Segmentation Services Login
   =====
-  You will need a **secret token** to access this system using ITK-SNAP command line tools.
-To generate a token, please authenticate yourself using one of the methods below:
+  Before using DSS, you need to authenticate yourself using your Google account.
+The system will then generate a **token** consisting of 40 numbers and letters that allows you to access the system through software tools like ITK-SNAP.

   <a href="$(auth_url)" class="googlebutton" title="Login with Google"></a>

 $elif session.acceptterms == False:
-  Distributed Segmentation Service Terms of Use
+  Distributed Segmentation Services (DSS) Terms of Use
   =====
   You have authenticated as **$(session.email)**.
 You must accept the terms of service below before using the DSS system.